 Did you eat a meal you used to eat with no problem, and suddenly it made you break out in hives?
 Or did you go on a walk on a lovely sunny day, and you left sneezing and sniffling?
+If you’ve never had these problems before, you might be in disbelief and ask yourself, “can allergies and even anaphylaxis develop later in life?”
 You’re experiencing adult-onset allergies, and yes, adults can develop allergies later in life.

 In this article, we’ll explain how allergies develop, why allergies develop in adulthood, and tips for treating your flare-ups.